-The delivery method is also important.
+The delivery method is also essential.
 Oral hormones are not a good choice since they must be metabolized by the liver.
 This makes the liver work harder and diminishes the effectiveness of the hormone.
 Also, there are reports of elevated liver enzymes from users of oral hormones, and that is something no one needs.

-There are other problems with oral estrogen: increased triglycerides (this may contribute to elevated risk of cardiovascular disease), drop of growth hormone, elevated blood pressure, greater possibility of developing gallstones, lower testosterone levels (women need testosterone as well as men, just in smaller amounts), and cravings for simple carbohydrates.
+There are other problems with oral estrogen: increased triglycerides (this may contribute to elevated risk of cardiovascular disease), drop of growth hormone, elevated blood pressure, higher possibility of developing gallstones, lower testosterone levels (women need testosterone as well as men, just in smaller amounts), and cravings for simple carbohydrates.

 A better method of delivery is transdermally (delivered through the skin).
-This method is safer since it bypasses the internal organs It is also more efficient since it gets to work in the bloodstream immediately.
+This method is safer since it bypasses the internal organs.
+It is also more efficient since it gets to work in the bloodstream immediately.

 Finally, the dosage amount of replacement hormones must be precise.
 Too much of a hormone can be as bad as too little.